-Fire evaluation and correlation with climatic conditions can be estimated with the active fires data from MODIS as synthesised in multi-annual burned area product (Tansey et al., 2008; van der Werf et al., 2006).
+Fire evaluation and correlation with climatic conditions can be estimated with the active-fires data from MODIS as synthesized in the multi-annual burned area product (Tansey et al., 2008; van der Werf et al., 2006).
 Together with the carbon monoxide (CO) column retrievals from MOPITT (Measurements of Pollution in the Troposphere) (Yin et al., 2015), this will provide global information on fire incidence, spread, and emissions.
-Further CO data are available from IASI (George et al., 2009).
+Further CO data are available from IASI (Infrared Atmospheric Sounding Interferometer) (George et al., 2009).
 The Global Fire Assimilation System (GFAS) (Kaiser et al., 2012) uses fire radiative power from MODIS and has been shown to yield the best performance with respect to fire emissions estimates (period covered 2003-2016).
 Little direct comparison has been done between Earth system models and these fire-related products.
-Given the key importance of vegetation fires for atmospheric chemistry and aerosols, as well as for the carbon cycle, it is imperative that the model results be critically evaluated, exploiting the availability of remote sensing products, though uncertainties still exist in these products (Ito and Penner (2005); see Section 4.6).
+Given the key importance of vegetation fires for atmospheric chemistry and aerosols, as well as for the carbon cycle, it is imperative that the model results be critically evaluated, exploiting the availability of remote-sensing products, though uncertainties still exist in these products (Ito and Penner, 2005; see Sect.
+4.6).

-A1.9 Evaluation of marine biogeochemical feedbacks (see also Section 4.4)
+A9 Evaluation of marine biogeochemical feedbacks (see also Sect.
+4.4)

-The backbone of ocean biogeochemical model development and evaluation is the measurements of dissolved tracers in the ocean water column, such as dissolved inorganic carbon, alkalinity, oxygen, nutrients (primarily nitrate, phosphate, and silicic acid), as well as tracers of the ocean circulation (radiocarbon, chlorofluorocarbons).
-New high-quality data syntheses of threedimensional tracer concentrations such as GLODAP (GLobal Ocean Data Analysis Project) (Key et al., 2004; Olsen et al., 2016) and CARINA (CARbon IN the Atlantic) (Key et al., 2010), surface ocean pCO2 data syntheses (Bakker et al., 2016; Pfeil et al., 2013; Takahashi et al., 2009), and oceanic time series measurements (e.g. Bates et al. (2014)) have provided the foundation for model validation.
-For marine N2O and CH4 assessments, the growing MEMENTO (MarinE MethanE and NiTrous Oxide) database is available (Bange et al., 2009; Zamora et al., 2012).
+The backbone of ocean biogeochemical model development and evaluation is the measurement of dissolved tracers in the ocean water column, such as dissolved inorganic carbon, alkalinity, oxygen, nutrients (primarily nitrate, phosphate, and silicic acid), as well as tracers of the ocean circulation (radiocarbon, chlorofluorocarbons).
+New high-quality data syntheses of three-dimensional tracer concentrations such as GLO-DAP (GLobal Ocean Data Analysis Project) (Key et al., 2004; Olsen et al., 2016) and CARINA (CARbon IN the Atlantic) (Key et al., 2010), surface ocean $pCO_2$ data syntheses (Bakker et al., 2016; Pfeil et al., 2013; Takahashi et al., 2009), and oceanic time series measurements (e.g. Bates et al., 2014) have provided the foundation for model validation.
+For marine N2O and CH4 assessments, the growing ME-MENTO (MarinE MethanE and NiTrous Oxide) database is available (Bange et al., 2009; Zamora et al., 2012).
 Remotely sensed data sets are employed for process-based evaluation of biological carbon cycling next to three-dimensional tracer data syntheses.
-These include ocean colour and derived products, such as chlorophyll concentration, primary production, and plankton distribution (e.g. Seaviewing Wide Field-of-view Sensor, SeaWiFS, and MODIS, Alvain et al. (2005), Henson et al. (2012)).
-For time-dependent analysis of oceanic particle fluxes through the water column and details of flux changes with depth (Berelson et al., 2007; Martin et al., 1987), sediment trap data (e.g. Honjo et al. (2008)) are of high value though their accuracy is associated with a larger uncertainty range due to potential systematic measurement errors, especially for shallow traps.
+These include ocean colour and derived products, such as chlorophyll concentration, primary production, and plankton distribution (e.g. Sea-viewing Wide Field-of-view Sensor, SeaWiFS, and MODIS; Alvain et al., 2005; Henson et al., 2012).
+For a time-dependent analysis of oceanic particle fluxes through the water column and details of flux changes with depth (Berelson et al., 2007; Martin et al., 1987), sediment trap data (e.g. Honjo et al., 2008) are of high value though their accuracy is associated with a larger uncertainty range due to potential systematic measurement errors, especially for shallow traps.
 Feedback-relevant modifications of ecosystem functioning with climate change and increasing CO2 concentrations have also been investigated in laboratory and mesocosm experiments (Engel et al., 2014; Iglesias-Rodriguez et al., 2008; Riebesell et al., 2007).
-Results on feedback process can in principle be transferred to Earth system models, but due to the short duration, the specific set-ups of the measurements (including local effects), and partially disagreeing outcomes, these results cannot as of yet be extrapolated to the global climate system with confidence.
+Results on feedback process can in principle be transferred to Earth system models, but due to the short duration, the specific set-ups of the measurements (including local effects), and partially disagreeing outcomes, these results cannot as yet be extrapolated to the global climate system with confidence.

-The excess of carbon in the oceans in comparison to pre-industrial oceans without major anthropogenic perturbations of the carbon cycle generally needs to be reconstructed from modern ocean data.
-Respective determinations of this $C{ant}$ are associated with method-dependent biases (e.g. Fletcher et al. (2006); Tanhua et al. (2007)).
+The excess of carbon in the oceans in comparison to preindustrial oceans without major anthropogenic perturbations of the carbon cycle generally needs to be reconstructed from modern ocean data.
+Respective determinations of this Cant are associated with method-dependent biases (e.g. Fletcher et al., 2006; Tanhua et al., 2007).